dylanfisher/ci20/_agendas/week-9.md

 ### Homework
 - Pick one direction to move forward with and refine it based on today&rsquo;s feedback.
 Also design it at a mobile size.
 - Read [Premonition by Toby Shorin, Drew Austin, Kara Kittel, Kei Kreutler, Edouard Urcades](https://subpixel.space/entries/premonition/) and describe your opinion on how the pandemic will affect graphic design (A sentence or two, even bullet points are fine!
-This can just be talking points).
+This can just be talking points.
+Post this on our #general channel at the start of class on Tuesday).

 ---